Naderschah/64MP_DSLR_controller/NewDataAquisition/README.md

     - Pre Imaging to allow centering of subject
     - Prints current gridbounds and mm conversion
     - Aligns camera to zero point of grid and closest to camera, and zero point and furthest from camera
     - TODO: Should I just use a monitor for this again?
-Moving back and forth is kinda annoying, but a monitor jsut for this is also kinda annoying
+Moving back and forth is kinda annoying, but a monitor jsut for this is also kinda annoying, if i get a server pc to get the code running might as well

 - Pinout.json
     - Contains the pinout for endstops stepper motors etc.